|Ken Russell claimed his film was not so much the story of Tchaikovsky as it |

 was a commentary on the destructive force of dreams on reality

 So often, biopics hide behind the “based on true events” excuse to justify the overuse of clichés, coincidence, choppy storytelling, and flat characterizations.
-Storytelling flaws which would never pass muster in the construction of a purely fictional screenplay.
+Storytelling flaws that would never pass muster in the construction of a purely fictional screenplay.
 I prefer when biographical movies make an attempt at hewing out a unique dramatic thrust of a story while still sticking somewhat closely to real-life events.
 Good biographical films are those which I can enjoy as stand-alone narratives.
-Stories that compel and keep my interest independent of any foreknowledge i have of the famous personality, or the alleged veracity of the events depicted.
+Stories that compel and keep my interest independent of any foreknowledge I have of the famous personality or the alleged veracity of the events depicted.

 What Price Success?

 The one director whom I consider to be one of the screen’s most gifted fictional documentarians is Ken Russell, a director whose biopics lean to the wildly subjective, daringly interpretive, and highly stylized.
 His films and BBC TV plays about the lives of Rudolph Valentino, Franz Liszt, Gustav Mahler, Henri Gaudier, Isadora Duncan, and Claude Debussy, are splendid paradoxes: they are frustratingly fruitless sources of biographical fact, yet they're bountiful vessels of emotional honesty.

 |Kenneth Colley as Modeste Tchaikovsky|